 Entropy-scaling similarity search

+The basic framework for entropy-scaling search of a database involves four steps. (i) Analyze the database to define a high-dimensional space and determine how to map database entries onto points in this space (this mapping may be one-to-one). (ii) Use this space and a measure of similarity between points to group entries in the database into clusters. (iii) To search for a particular query item, perform a coarse-grained search to identify the clusters that could possibly contain the query. (iv) Do a fine-grained search of the points contained within these clusters to find the closest matches to the query (Figure 1).

-The basic framework Figure 1ere we provide conceptual motivation.
-In the following we consider entropy to be nearly synonymous with distance between points in a high-dimensional space.
-For genomic sequences, this can be edit distance; for chemical graphs, Tanimoto distance; and for general vectors, Euclidean or cosine distance.
+Here we provide conceptual motivation for this process.
+In the following we consider entropy to be nearly synonymous with distance between points in a high-dimensional space; thus, with low entropy, newly added points don’t tend to be far from all existing points.
+For genomic sequences, the distance function can be edit distance; for chemical graphs, Tanimoto distance; and for general vectors, Euclidean or cosine distance.
 We are interested in the similarity search problem of finding all points in a set that are close to (i.e., similar to) the query point.

 Let us first consider what it means for a large biological dataset, considered as points in a high-dimensional space, to be highly redundant.
-Perhaps many of the points are exact duplicates; this easy scenario is trivially exploited by de-duplication and is already standard practice, such as the NR NCBI protein database (Pruitt et al., 2005).
+Perhaps many of the points are exact duplicates; this easy scenario is trivially exploited by de-duplication and is already standard practice with data sets such as the NR NCBI protein database (Pruitt et al., 2005).
 Or maybe the points mostly live on a low-dimensional subspace; statistical tools such as Principal Component Analysis exploit this property in data analysis.
 Furthermore, if the dimension of the subspace is sufficiently low, it can be divided into cells, allowing quick similarity searches by looking only at nearby cells (Weber et al., 1998).
 However, when the dimensionality of the subspace increases, cell search time grows exponentially; additionally, in sparse datasets, most of the cells will be empty, which wastes search time.

 More importantly, biological datasets generally do not live in low-dimensional subspaces.
 Consider the instructive case of genomes along an evolutionary ‘tree of life’ (Figure 2).
-Such a tree has many branches (though admixture
+Such a tree has many branches (although admixture

 merges branches back together), and looks nearly 1-dimensional locally, but it is globally of higher dimension.
 Additionally, because of differences due to mutation, each of the branches is also ‘thick’ (high-dimensional) when looked at closely.
 Viewing this example as a low-dimensional subspace, as in PCA, is incorrect.